Hirenr12/BrainRotGame_OPSC7312POE/README.md

 ### Settings
 -

+## Firebase Authentication

+Firebase Authentication is used to manage user sign-ins and authentication securely.
+It supports multiple authentication providers, allowing users to sign in via email, Google, or other identity providers.

+### Authentication Providers Used:
+- **Email and Password**: Users can sign up and log in using their email and password, which are securely managed by Firebase Authentication.
+- **Google Sign-In**: Users can sign in using their Google accounts, which provides a seamless and secure authentication experience.

+### Features:
+- **Secure User Management**: Firebase Authentication handles user credentials securely.
+Passwords are never stored in plain text, and authentication tokens are generated for each session.
+- **Firebase User Sessions**: Once authenticated, users receive an ID token that grants them access to their Firestore data, games, and leaderboards.
+- **Google Sign-In Integration(SSO)**: Allows users to quickly authenticate using their existing Google account, simplifying the login process and improving user experience.

+### Authentication Flow:
+1. **Sign Up**: New users can sign up with their email and password or use Google Sign-In to register instantly.
+2. **Login**: Existing users can log in using the method they registered with.
+3. **Token Management**: After successful login, a token is generated, which is used for authentication throughout the app, allowing secure access to Firestore data.
+4. **Session Persistence**: Firebase Authentication ensures user sessions are persistent even when the app is closed.

+### Security:
+- All authentication data is encrypted.
+- Firebase Authentication also supports two-factor authentication for enhanced security.

+For more details, refer to the official [Firebase Authentication documentation](https://firebase.google.com/docs/auth).

 ## Firebase Firestore DB

 Firebase Firestore is used to store and sync the app's data in real time, ensuring that all user data, leaderboards, and game statistics are updated instantly.